sewoller/A3/Team Information/Team Rules.md

 	2. If in the evening, meet online
 	3. Record meetings (meeting notes, minutes) in google docs for future reference
 	4. Have a goal for each meeting, don’t create aimless meeting slots
+7. Work Standards:
+	1. All members must contribute to the project
+	2. All members must complete deliverables to the best of their ability
+	3. When a member is struggling, they must communicate to the group and ask for help and/or guidance